 - Write down questions to ask your doctor.

-Time with the doctor is limited, so preparing a list of questions will help you make the most of your time together.
+Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
 For acute lymphocytic leukemia, some basic questions to ask the doctor include:

 - What is likely causing these symptoms?